maxludden/supergene-v2/books/book03/md/chapter-0994.md

 “Did you know that he went to your sacrificial ritual?”
 Han Sen asked.

-“That *sshole must have come for my armor.
+“That asshole must have come for my armor.
 Little did he know that it was not with me.
 I foresaw the possibility of something like this occurring, and so I set up a trap.
 If he sprang it, he should be heavily wounded now,” Dragon King explained.

 Han Sen did not move and asked, “You said you were given the armor.
 What was Yaksha given?”